fannyrancourt/fannyrancourt.github.io/_posts/2017-04-25-input_pipeline.md

     Took :  61.429038286209106
     DONE Queue

 Great improvement!
 More than 5x speedup!
 Let's compare it to the GeneratorEnqueuer which uses processes to feed a queue but is still using the feed_dict.
-The main drawback of this approach is that we need the GIL so that our generator do not get iterate over at the same time.
+The main drawback of this approach is that we need the GIL so that our generator do not get iterate over by multiple threads at the same time.
 Also, we need to sleep while the queue is empty.

 ```python